nkuik/learning_plan/topics.md

 areas for me to learn more about, since it is related to essentially every business that is creating software.

+## Unix
+It's always good to know more about the software that you rely heavily on for pretty much everything.

 ## Data Structures
 Since they are central to programming, there's always more that I can learn about data structures.
 I also really don't know that much about things like trees and